remp2020/crm-application-module/README.md

 ## Configuration

-You can configure default Redis keys prefix, which is used if implementation using RedisClientTrait enables prefixing via `usePrefix()` method.
+You can configure default Redis keys prefix, which is used if implementation using RedisClientTrait enables prefixing via `useRedisKeysPrefix()` method.

 ```
 crm_application: